Neural Networks¶

 unroll, do backprop through time

-issue vanishing, diverging gradients
+has issues with vanishing, diverging gradients

-Hochreiter, S., \& Schmidhuber, J. (1997).
+Hochreiter, S., & Schmidhuber, J. (1997).
 Long short-term memory.
 Neural Computation, 9(8), 1735–1780.

 import matplotlib.pyplot as plt